jake31may/intro-to-matlab/_episodes/09_Regression.md

 # Formulating Regression Lines
 So we've just seen a good method of creating lines when we know the coefficients ($c$, $m_1$...), but often we have the data and want to find a relationship.

-To simplify notation, let's set $X = [1, x_1, ... x_n]$.
+To simplify notation, let's set $X = [1, x, x^2, ..., x^n]$.
 Through linear algebra, we can solve for the coefficients using the following formula:
 $(X'X)^{-1} X' y$ where the apostrophe (`'`) is the transpose of the matrix.
 Don't worry, in MATLAB we will type this:
 ```
 (X'X)^(-1) * X' * y